< Go to Trekking Poles

-Complete with four different sized baskets to put on, these poles are great for climbers, backpackers, trekkers, snowshoers, split-boarders, and hikers.
+Complete with four different sized baskets to put on, these poles are great for climbers, backpackers, trekkers, snowshoers, split boarders, and hikers.
 We wouldn't use these for backcountry skiing because we don't think they would last super long.
 They pack down pretty small and are just a good inexpensive, all-around pole.
 You can spend $30 more and get a shock absorbing version of the Trail Back called the Black Diamond Trail Shock that is also one of the more reasonably priced anti-shock poles.